blue-sky-r/Advent-Of-Code/README.md

 Project [Advent-of-Code](http://adventofcode.com/ "Advent of Code Homepage") has collection of programming challenges glued by interesting background stories.

  Stories are organized as Advent Calendar and are published daily.
 Each story/unit contains two related challenges.
- At the beginning you have access only to PART-A story/task.
-After solving the challenge the result (usually simple integer value) is evaluated and upon sucessfull verification the PART-B is revealed.
-PART-B is always related to PART-A and often uses the same input dataset.
-The educational aspect is that PART-B is more complex than PART-A and it is like generalization of PART-A.
+ At the beginning you have access only to Part-A story/task.
+After solving the challenge the result (usually simple integer value) is evaluated and upon sucessfull verification the Part-B is revealed.
+Part-B is always related to Part-A and often uses the same input dataset.
+The educational aspect is that PART-B is more complex than Part-A and it is like generalization of Part-A.
- If implementation of PART-A is implemented correctly then adding solution for PART-B should be quite straightforward like adding new method or additional parameter etc.
+ If implementation of Part-A is implemented correctly then adding solution for Part-B should be quite straightforward like adding new method or additional parameter etc.